 Steps three and four are critical for this feature to work.
-If you are still having issues in getting this functionality working try to do a Reset all Settings on your iPhone and then try to re-do the above steps to get the functionality working.
+If you are still having issues in getting this functionality working try to do a Reset All Settings on your iPhone and then try to re-do the above steps to get the functionality working.

 Mindful of the Battery

-If you use the functionality, be mindful abut the status icon for location services as well.
+If you use the functionality, be mindful about the status icon for location services as well.
 That can impact your battery life and cellular data.
 You may consider switching off this status icon by going to

 Go to settings > privacy > systems services and scroll right to the bottom.
 Turn the setting to OFF for the Status bar Icon here.

 - You can optimize your battery life by turning off Location Services for the app.
-Turn off in Settings > Privacy > Location Services.
+Turn off in Settings > Privacy > Location Services

 - In Location Services, you can see each app listed with its permission setting.
-Apps that recently used location services have an indicator next to the on/off switch.
+Apps that recently used location services have an indicator next to the on/off switch

 We hope that you are able to connect to your automobile and take advantage of this nifty feature.